Steps to Starting a Small Business: #2 – The Implementation

 Now, I’m not advocating getting VC style funding which enables you to splurge on polished marble floors for your office and a hiring half naked, well built men to massage your shoulders as you work.

-[Hmmm - I believe I just unwittingly set a business GOAL for myself with that sentence!]
+[Wow – all of a sudden, I’m wishing for some VC funding.
+I believe I just unwittingly set a GOAL for myself with that previous sentence!]

 Betsys last blog post..GHOSTS